in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

   promiseReactionJob
 ```

-The backend Spring Boot REST API is running on http://localhost:8080 and it is not allowing requests from other servers - http://localhost:3000, in this example.
+The Backend Spring Boot REST API is running on http://localhost:8080, and it is not allowing requests from other servers - http://localhost:3000, in this example.

 Let's configure Rest Resource to allow access from specific servers.